An international online magazine that publishes Neo-Surrealist poetry in English.

 Autumn is in the rainwater of their eyes.

 Anatoly Kudryavitsky is from Dublin, Ireland.
 His poems have appeared in Oxford Poetry, Poetry Ireland Review, The Prague Revue, Plume, Stride, Otoliths, The American Journal of Poetry, Shot Glass Journal, etc. His new collection of poems in English titled The Two-Headed Man and the Paper Life is forthcoming from Plume Editions / MadHat Press in 2018.
 His novel entitled disUNITY has been published by Glagoslav Publications (London, UK) in 2013.
-He won the Maria Edgeworth Poetry Prize in 2003 and the Mihai Eminescu Poetry Prize in 2017, and was twice nominated for the Pushcart Poetry Prize, in 2016 and 2017.
+He won the Maria Edgeworth Poetry Prize in 2003 and the Mihai Eminescu Academy Poetry Award in 2017, and was twice nominated for the Pushcart Poetry Prize, in 2016 and 2017.